US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 FBA (Functional Behaviour Assessment) Functional Analysis / ABC Analysis (Antecedent, Behaviour, Consequence) Both identify why a behaviour occurs.
 IDEA requires FBA before disciplinary action; UK schools use these informally more often.

-Transition Planning Preparing for Adulthood (PfA) / Transition Planning Both prepare pupils for post-secondary life.
+Transition Planning Preparing for Adulthood (PfA) / Transition Planning Both prepare learners for post-secondary life.
 IDEA requires IEP transition goals by age 16; UK EHCP has PfA outcomes from age 14.

 SDI (Specially Designed Instruction) Quality First Teaching with Targeted Intervention US term for curriculum modified to meet IEP goals.
 UK emphasis on universal excellent teaching plus targeted support.
 See Quality First Teaching guide.

-Progress Monitoring Progress Review / Assess-Plan-Do-Review Cycle Both track pupil progress against targets.
+Progress Monitoring Progress Review / Assess-Plan-Do-Review Cycle Both track learner progress against targets.
 US monitoring is frequent (weekly/monthly); UK reviews typically termly or annual.

 Due Process SEND Tribunal / Mediation Both allow parents to challenge decisions.
 US due process includes hearings before independent officers; UK Tribunal is a formal court-like body.

 ESY (Extended School Year) Holiday Provision / Summer Catch-Up Programmes US ESY prevents regression over long breaks.
-UK schools offer holiday programmes but not universally mandated; typically for pupils with EHCP.
+UK schools offer holiday programmes but not universally mandated; typically for learners with EHCP.

 Assistive Technology (AT) Assistive Technology Same term, different funding.
 IDEA covers AT devices on IEP; UK schools fund via school budget or occasionally via local authority specialist services.

-Gifted and Talented (G&T) More Able / High Attainers / Able Learners Both identify high-achieving pupils.
+Gifted and Talented (G&T) More Able / High Attainers / Able Learners Both identify high-achieving learners.
 US G&T is often a separate programme; UK approach is typically differentiation within classroom.

 Manifestation Determination No direct equivalent IDEA requires schools to determine if misbehaviour is linked to disability before exclusion.
 UK schools use FBA informally; no statutory requirement for this formal determination.